D-dot-AT/Stock-Prediction-Neural-Network-and-Machine-Learning-Examples/hyperparameter_tuning/README.md

-# Hyperparameter Search for Neural Networks
+# Hyperparameter Optimization for Neural Networks

-This script provides a mechanism to perform hyperparameter search for training neural networks.
+This script provides a mechanism to search for optimial hyperparameters for training neural networks.
 It supports both grid search (exploring all combinations) and random search.

 ## Hyperparameters Explored